 Cocoa butter is also a rich emollient high in fatty acids like oleic, palmitic, and stearic acid.

 These fatty acids restore the skin’s natural barrier, heal redness and inflammation, and provide deep, lasting moisture.
-They can also help soothe skin irritation from conditions like eczema, psoriasis, and dermatitis.
+They can also help soothe sensitive skin from conditions like eczema, psoriasis, and dermatitis, making them suitable for acne-prone skin.

 Reduces Stretch Marks and Scars